wellers/logger/README.md

 * dir - `string` - Set the base directory where to write your log files.
 * processName - `string` - Optional name to prefix the log filenames with.
+* maxLogFileSizeInBytes - `number` - Optional maximum file size in bytes a log file can be.
+Once this value has been exceeded, a new log file will be created with the former file being retained and renamed.

 **`logger.error(options)`** - For logging caught errors.